kusoroadeolu/QuickStart/README.md

 ## Notes

-- Temporary compose files are created in `~/.quickstart/tmp/` and deleted immediately after execution, if they fail to delete, they'll be deleted on the next run
+- Temporary compose files are created in `~/.quickstart/tmp/` and deleted immediately after execution, if they fail to delete, they'll be deleted on the next run.
+These will only be created, when using the registry to start services
 - Your Docker containers continue running after temp file deletion
 - Service names in the registry must be unique
 - Use `--force` when importing to overwrite existing services